NANOG 86 Hackathon Past Dates

-An essential part of NANOG conferences, our hackathons are designed to be both fun and engaging, as well as to provide a platform that builds community and fosters greater networking and programming knowledge.
-NANOG Hackathons are hands-on, and educational at their core — directly supporting the most critical aspects of our mission.
-All levels are welcome to participate, and as always, registration is free.
+An essential part of NANOG conferences, our Hackathons are designed to be both fun and engaging and to provide a platform that builds community and fosters excellent networking and programming knowledge.
+NANOG Hackathons are hands-on and educational at their core — directly supporting the most critical aspects of our mission.
+All levels are welcome to participate, and registration is free.

-For those attending in person, the hackathon will be at Loews Hollywood Hotel from 9:00am - 6:00pm Pacific on Sunday, 16 Oct.
+For those attending in person, the Hackathon will be at Loews Hollywood Hotel from 10:00am - 6:00pm Pacific on Sunday, 16 Oct.

 Hackathon In-Kind Sponsors

-During this Hackathon, we’ve created a sample list of network tools and distributions for hackers to sign up to work on.
-Team leaders will work with teams collaboratively to understand the respective code bases and help troubleshoot issues.
+During this Hackathon, a sample list of network tools and distributions for hackers to sign up to work on was created.
+Team leaders worked with teams collaboratively to understand the respective code bases and help troubleshoot issues.

-For this Hackathon, we will have virtual routers running inside AWS hosts via Containerlab.
-A mix of containerized routers and end hosts will be available, along with the ability to bring your own container images and topologies as well.
-Whatever your skill and experience is, there will be something to work and learn with!
-For those who want to work on a package for a particular distribution a VM for popular distributions will be available within AWS.
+For this Hackathon, virtual routers ran inside AWS hosts via Containerlab.
+A mix of containerized routers and end hosts were available, along with the ability to bring your container images and topologies.
+Whatever your skill and experience is, there was something to work and learn with!

-Besides providing you with some general project ideas, if you’re still having trouble getting started, we will also provide documentation on some popular software packages.
-Hack mentorship will also be provided throughout both days of the event.
+Besides providing you with some general project ideas, we provided documentation on some popular software packages.
+Hack mentorship was provided throughout both days of the event.